 Kendall Scott Cowles

-- Representing a senior executive of an international medical device manufacturer in a criminal investigation being conducted by the DOJ and FDA.
+- Represented an executive of a Japanese medical device manufacturer in a major investigation by the U.S. Department of Justice and Food & Drug Administration.

 - Part of the trial team that represented a criminal defendant on federal public corruption and conspiracy charges in a three-week jury trial in the Southern District of New York.

-- Assisted Criminal Justice Act appointed counsel in representation of criminal defendant charged with conspiracy in a federal jury trial and in a pending appeal to the Second Circuit.
+- Assisted Criminal Justice Act appointed counsel in the representation of a criminal defendant charged with conspiracy, including at a jury trial in the Southern District of New York and on appeal to the Second Circuit.